 Schools outside Nigeria do not require you to have JAMB result before you can be admitted.
 I know many students that JAMB ha frustrated countless and they have no option than to move to Ghana for their higher education.
 The thing however is that it is quite expensive studying abroad.
 So this option is for those who can afford it unless you are able to get a scholarship.

-What Are The Requirements For These Programmes
+What Are The Requirements To Gain Admission Without JAMB Into These Programmes